internet safety week

 BlackCat - This year's most sophisticated ransomware

-The new ransomware operation ALPHV, also known as BlackCat, was launched last month and may be the most sophisticated ransomware of the year, with a highly customizable feature set that enables attacks across a wide range of corporate environments.
+The new AlphV ransomware operation, also known as BlackCat, was launched last month and can be the most sophisticated ransomware of the year, with a highly customizable set of features that allows attacks on a wide range of corporate environments.

-IKEA is the victim of complex phishing and has its internal email service compromised
+IKEA is a complex phishing victim and has its internal email service compromised

-IKEA, the Swedish multinational furniture and home goods company, is facing an ongoing complex phishing campaign, where cybercriminals are using internal company emails to send more fake messages to other employees.
-BleepingComputer, which had access to the company's internal emails, reports that employees are being alerted to the attack.
+IKEA, Swedish multinational furniture and home articles, is facing a complex phishing campaign ongoing, where cybercriminals are using internal emails from the company to send more false messages to other employees.
+BleepingComputer, which had access to internal emails from the company, reports that employees are being alerted from the attack.

 By Guilherme Petry in The Hack

-The most dangerous malware in the world is back and Brazil is among the hardest hit
+Most dangerous malware in the world is back and Brazil is among the most affected

-Emotet continues on its return tour, with a survey pointing to Brazil as the fourth country most infected by the malware.
-The pest, capable of opening a gateway for criminals and facilitating ransomware attacks, among others, has been registering a gradual increase in its activities.
+Emotet follows in its return tour, with a survey pointing to Brazil as the fourth country most infected with malware.
+Prague, capable of opening a gateway to criminals and facilitating ransomware attacks, among others, has been registering a gradual increase in its activities.

 Video